ballerburg9005/wine-trayclock/README.md

 This program makes sense in two ways:

-1. It prevents the virtual desktop from closing, unless you explicitly click Start->Exit desktop
+1. It prevents the virtual desktop from closing, unless you explicitly click Start->Exit desktop or close the window
 2. It displays the time (and also the date if you hover it)

 There are two ways to enable the taskbar in Wine (without which this program makes no sense):